 "...some of the best saxophone playing I have ever heard." -Maestro Edward Polochik

 Dr. Howles graduated from Northwest Missouri State University in 2008 with a Bachelor of Science in Education.
 While at Northwest, he studied saxophone and clarinet with Dr. Christopher Gibson.
-During his time at Northwest, Howles wwas a member of the Wind Symphony, Jazz Ensemble, Bearcat Marching Band, University Chorale, and Tower Choir.
+During his time at Northwest, Howles was a member of the Wind Symphony, Jazz Ensemble, Bearcat Marching Band, University Chorale, and Tower Choir.
 With these groups he toured throughout the United States as well as internationally, performing at the 2008 New Year’s Day Parade and Concert Series in London, England.
-He was a founding member of the Sharp Five Quintet and a member of Phi Mu Alpha Sinfonia fraternity.
+He was a founding member of the Sharp Five Quintet and is a past-president of the Upsilon Chi chapter of Phi Mu Alpha Sinfonia fraternity.

 Howles then pursued Master of Music (2010) and Doctor of Musical Arts (2017) degrees at the University of Nebraska-Lincoln, where he studied under the guidance of acclaimed saxophonist Dr. Paul Haar.
 While at Nebraska, he was a member of the Jazz Orchestra, Wind Ensemble, and Westbrook Saxophone Quartet.
 Dr. Howles’ dissertation focuses on the use of jazz elements in Don Freund’s Sky Scrapings for alto saxophone and piano.

-Dr. Howles is currently the Director of Bands for Lakeview Community Schools (Columbus, NE).
+Dr. Howles is currently the Director of Bands for Lakeview Community Schools (Columbus, NE) and was recognized in 2019 with the Outstanding Young Band Director Award from the Nerbraska State Bandmasters Association.
+He also serves as Adjunct Professor of Woodwinds at Midland University (Fremont, NE).
 He has previously held positions at Doane University as Adjunct Instructor of Saxophone and Instrumental Jazz (2010-2014) and the University of Nebraska-Lincoln as a Graduate Teaching Assistant (2009-2013).
 Ensembles under his direction have toured throughout the Midwest and have been recognized multiple times with the Nebraska State Bandmasters Association’s Academic Achievement Award.

-Howles resides in Columbus, NE with his wife Janet, son Jackson, and dogs Max and Toby.
+Howles resides in Columbus, NE with his wife Janet, sons Jackson and Hunter, and dog Toby.
 Outside of music he enjoys golfing, competing as a natural bodybuilder, and being overly organized.

 Wade is an Eastman Winds and Rovner Products Performing Artist and plays exclusively on Eastman 52nd Street saxophones and Rovner ligatures.